IF YOU OR SOMEONE YOU KNOW IS EXPERIENCING DOMESTIC VIOLENCE, PLEASE CALL OUR 24-HOUR CRISIS & INFORMATION LINE: 303-318-9989.

 - If an argument seems unavoidable, try to have it in a room or area where you have access to an exit.
-Try to stay away from the bathroom, kitchen, bedroom or anywhere else where weapons might be available.
+Try to stay away from places where weapons might be available.

 - Practice how to get out of your home safely.
-Identify which doors, windows, elevator or stairwell would be best.
+Identify whether doors, windows, elevator or stairwell would be best.

 - Identify one or more neighbors you can tell about the violence and ask that they call the police if they hear a disturbance coming from your home.